Best Sandals for Neuropathy for Minimal Pain

 • Autonomic Neuropathy – Neuropathy affects the intestinal tract, bladder, and genitals.

-• Motor Neuropathy – The Nerves responsible for Voluntary Movement is affected here.
+• Motor Neuropathy – The Nerves responsible for Voluntary Movement are affected here.

 • Small Fiber Neuropathy – Here, the nerves near the skin’s surface responsible for sensation are damaged.